What is the Meaning of API?

 The good news gets better.

-APIs are closely monitored in terms of security and governance and must adhere to a standardised performance measure.
+APIs are closely monitored in terms of security and governance and must adhere to a standardized performance measure.
 This makes them a reliable choice, with comprehensive documentation available for their entire development lifecycle.

 What are API Keys?